nozhanb/landCoverClassification/README.md

 # Land Cover Classification

-The purpose of this process is to train a simple land cover classification model that is capable of classifing 5 different classes given a set of satellite images..
+This repository provides the necessary data for running/training a simple land cover classification model that is capable of classifing 5 different classes given a set of satellite images.

 ## 1. Introduction